sonic-net/SONiC/doc/mgmt/gnmi/save_on_set.md

 #### Required Changes

 ##### Telemetry Executable

 A new command-line parameter will be added to control the behavior of the save-on-set functionality.
 By default, i.e. when the option is not specified, the gNMI server will behave as it did before this change - the configuration will not be saved to a file without explicit action from the administrator for example by execution of a command via ssh connection.

+The telemetry.sh startup script will be modified to read `TELEMETRY|gnmi|save_on_set` and pass the value along during startup.
+Any changes to this value will only take effect after restarting telemetry.

-The new parameter will be: --with-save-on-set and when present it will configure a function pointer variable gnmi.SaveOnSet to point to a function that actually performs the save operation.
+The new parameter will be: --with-save-on-set and when present it will configure a function pointer variable gnmi.SaveOnSet to point to a function that initiates the save operation.

 ```go
 var (